NatLibFi/lookuptable_generator/README.md

 USAGE

-Fill in the value pairs into a spreadsheet columns.
+Fill in the value pairs into spreadsheet columns.
 Save the file.
 Edit the preferred settings into the script (input-/output-filenames, cells to read etc.).
 Run the script without arguments.